 Variable and Ex-post capacity payments, on the other hand, are linked to the margin via a LOLP curve.
 The margin is the difference between eligible availability and demand in any one period and is a measure of security of supply.
 The LOLP curve, though not a true calculation of Loss of Load Probability, is used as a relationship between the margin and the security of the system and is used to weight capacity payments in each trading period.
-It is calculated annually3.
+It is calculated annually.

-Fig. 3.1 shows how the LOLP curve4 is used to calculate an Output LOLP value (OLOLP) based on an input margin.
-The FPF, the parameter being considered in this paper, is used to 'flatten' the LOLP curve by raising every value on the LOLP Curve to the power of FPF (0 < FPF \leq 1).
+Fig. 4.1 shows how the LOLP curve is used to calculate an Output LOLP value (OLOLP) based on an input margin.
+The FPF, the parameter being considered in this paper, is used to 'flatten' the LOLP curve by raising every value on the LOLP Curve to the power of the FPF ( $0 < \text{FPF} \le 1$ ).
 This has the effect of lowering the volatility of capacity payments.

-Fig. 3.1. - LOLP Curve with and without FPF
+Fig. 4.1. - LOLP Curve with and without FPF

 The variable component of each of the 12 capacity pots is known as the capacity payment variable sum CPVSc which is known a year in advance.
-At the end of the month during settlement this is converted into the capacity period variable generation scaling price CPVGSPc.
+After the month has past, during settlement this is converted into the capacity period variable generation scaling price CPVGSPc.
 This is done by dividing the CPVSc by the sum of all units loss adjusted capacity payments eligible availability CPEALFh multiplied by the Variable capacity weighting factor VCPWFh and multiplied by the units' capacity period generation price factor CPGPFh for each trading period over all trading periods within the capacity period in question according to the equation below.

-$$CPVGSPc = \frac{CPVSc}{\sum{u,h \text{ in } c} (CPEALFuh \times VCPWFh \times CPGPFuh)}$$
+$$CPVGSPc = \frac{CPVSc}{\sum{u.h.in.c} (CPEALFuh \times VCPWFh \times CPGPFuh)}$$

-3 Unless a unit of >50MW connects or disconnects to the system whereby it is recalculated within a year.
-4 The LOLP curve is in fact, a discrete lookup table and is not a continuous function as the word
+Unless a unit of >50MW connects or disconnects to the system whereby it is recalculated within a year.

-4 The LOLP curve is, in fact, a discrete lookup table and is not a continuous function as the word 'curve' implies.
+&lt;sup>3 The LOLP curve is, in fact, a discrete lookup table and is not a continuous function as the word 'curve' implies.
 However, the use of the word 'curve' allows various adjectives, such as 'flat' and 'steep' to be used.

-The VCPWFh for each trading period is known a month in advance and it is calculated based on the month ahead EX-Ante LOLP run.
+The VCPWFh for each trading period is known a month in advance and it is calculated based on the month ahead Ex-Ante LOLP run.
 It is calculated by dividing the output LOLP value for the particular trading period (based on forecasted margin) by the sum of all output LOLP values within the capacity period according to the equation below.